Pomax/mj/README.md

 # Let's Play Mahjong

-This repository is the public-facing side of the https://letsplaymahjong.ca project.

-Please file any bug reports or feature requests [here](https://github.com/Pomax/mj/issues/new/choose).
+This repository is the public-facing side of the https://letsplaymahjong.ca project, intended for public bug reports, improvement suggestions, and new ideas.
+To file any of those, please head on over to [the issue chooser](https://github.com/Pomax/mj/issues/new/choose), or if you simply want to see what others have filed already, head on over to [the issue list](https://github.com/Pomax/mj/issues).